 For the 2023 edition of Milan Design Week, Galerie Philia is delighted to present Desacralized, an offsite exhibition featuring over 20 established and emerging international designers, each exploring the concept of desacralisation.

 Staged in San Vittore e 40 Martiri, a deconsecrated church located in the centre of Milan, Desacralized is the first major exhibition to take place in this space.
-Originally built in the 11th century, the edifice closed for worship in the late 18th century and has since served many purposes for the local community.
 Most recently, it was used as a basketball court and Playground.

 It is this long and rich history and, most notably, the transformation of the church into a secular building that has inspired Galerie Philia to conceive this exhibition.
 Each designer was invited to give their personal interpretation of the notion of desacralization and take inspiration from objects which formerly had religious associations and have now become solely functional, serving our everyday life.
 The only imperative the group collectively agreed on was that the works created should be entirely white.